Hypnomys: History of discovery

-Evolutionary history
+Taxonomy and evolutionary history

-Mitochondrial DNA from H. morpheus indicates that Hypnomys is a member of the subfamily Leithiinae, and is more closely related to Eliomys (garden dormice) than to Myomimus (mouse-tailed dormice) Dryomys (forest dormice) or Muscardinus (hazel dormouse).
+Mitochondrial DNA from H. morpheus indicates that Hypnomys is a member of the subfamily Leithiinae, and closely related to the genus Eliomys, which contains (among others) the European garden dormouse (Eliomys quercinus).
 The divergence estimated by molecular clock between modern species of Eliomys and Hypnomys in a 2019 study was 13.67 million years ago.

+Cladogram of dormice showing the placement of Hypnomys after Bover et al. 2020 and Petrova et al. 2024.

 The ancestor of Hypnomys is often assumed to be the prehistoric Eliomys species E. truci, known from the latest Miocene of the Iberian Peninsula.
 However, the molar complexity of the earliest dormice remains on Mallorca (presumably ancestral to Hypnomys) and the deep divergence between modern Eliomys and Hypnomys has led to suggestions that Hypnomys descended from a now extinct dormouse genus, possibly Vasseuromys or a closely related form.

 Hypnomys likely arrived in Mallorca during the Messinian salinity crisis (5.96–5.3 million years ago), an event when the Strait of Gibraltar closed and the Mediterranean evaporated, with the resulting sea level drop causing the exposure of the continental shelf, allowing dispersal from the Iberian Peninsula to the Balearic Islands, before the islands again became isolated following the reopening of the Straits of Gibraltar and the resulting Zanclean flood which refilled the Mediterranean approximately 5.3 million years ago, at the beginning of the Pliocene.
 Following this, the Balearic Islands were extremely remote, with no examples of terrestrial vertebrates arriving from the mainland in Mallorca and Menorca until human arrival during the late Holocene, allowing evolution to occur in long-term isolation.
 Although during the Early Pliocene some other mammals like hamsters and murids were present, by the Late Pliocene, Hypnomys represented one of three mammals present in Mallorca, alongside the goat-antelope Myotragus and the shrew Nesiotites.
 Hypnomys, Myotragus and Nesiotites dispersed from Mallorca to Menorca during the Pliocene-Pleistocene transition as part of a faunal turnover event replacing the fauna of Menorca, which had previously differed from Mallorca (containing species such as the giant rabbit Nuralagus rex), likely due to the islands being connected during episodes of low sea level as a result of Pleistocene glaciation.
 A tooth possibly belonging to Hypnomys is known from the Cova de ca na Reia site on Ibiza (Eivissa), of an uncertain Plio-Pleistocene age; however the assignment to Hypnomys is not definitive.

-Taxonomy
+Species

 Hypnomys is divided into a number of species, spanning from the Pliocene to the Holocene.
 These are largely considered to be chronospecies (i.e. to have sequentially evolved from the previous species).
 As with many extinct mammal species, they are largely distinguished by dental anatomy.